krahets/hello-algo/en/docs/chapter_tree/binary_tree_traversal.md

 # Binary tree traversal

-From a physical structure perspective, trees are data structures based on linked lists.
-Hence, their traversal method involves accessing nodes one by one through pointers.
-However, trees are non-linear data structures, which makes traversing a tree more complex than traversing a linked list, requiring the assistance of search algorithms.
+From a physical structure perspective, a tree is a data structure based on linked lists.
+Hence, its traversal method involves accessing nodes one by one through pointers.
+However, a tree is a non-linear data structure, which makes traversing a tree more complex than traversing a linked list, requiring the assistance of search algorithms.

 The common traversal methods for binary trees include level-order traversal, pre-order traversal, in-order traversal, and post-order traversal.